 - protect the specialised tools ASD uses to fulfil its functions

-To achieve these objectives, ASD needs to keep pace with the latest technology trends and invest in cutting-edge capabilities to gain asymmetric advantage.
-ASD’s activities are enabled by innovative techniques, including specialist tools to detect threats in large volumes of data.
-ASD’s mastery of technology also underpins the formulation of sound advice to protect Australia from sophisticated cyber threats.
+To achieve its purpose, ASD needs to keep pace with the latest technology trends and invest in cutting-edge capabilities to gain asymmetric advantage.
+ASD’s activities are enabled by innovative techniques, including specialist tools that probe large volumes of data to detect threats.
+ASD’s mastery of technology also underpins the formulation of sound advice to protect Australia from sophisticated threats.

 This combination of a uniquely skilled workforce, empowered by innovative technology, enabled by responsible financial management and leveraging partner capabilities, positions the organisation to deliver trusted intelligence, cyber security expertise and offensive cyber operations for Australia’s national interest.